lexmag/elixir-style-guide/README.md

 * <a name="binary-ops-indentation"></a>
   <a name="guard-clauses"></a>
   Indent the right-hand side of a binary operator one level more than the left-hand side if left-hand side and right-hand side are on different lines.
 The only exceptions are `when` in guards and `|>`, which go on the beginning of the line and should be indented at the same level as their left-hand side.
+Do this also for binary operators when assigning.
   <sup>[[link](#binary-ops-indentation)]</sup>

   ```elixir